shixinhuang99/scafalra/README.md

 scaffold create foo ./path/to/bar
 ```

-The specified path can be overwritten with `-overwrite` if it already exists.
+The specified path can be overwritten with `--overwrite` if it already exists.

 > note: try not to use it unless you are aware of the risks.